sztadii/cra-nginx-example/README.md

 Sometimes we can not get it, or we want to easily change it without rebuilding the project. <br>
 The solution is env variables that we can change during the runtime. <br>
 With this setup, we are able to fetch ( via HTTP ) config.json file, <br>
-that contains some env variables defined in Nginx configuration. <br>
+that contains some env variables defined in Nginx configuration `default.conf.template`. <br>
 Enjoy :)

 ## Hot to run production version